krobelus/rate-experiments/README.md

 of reason clauses, the trail grows monotonically, that is, it never shrinks at any proof step during the forward phase.
 Therefore, during the backwards phase, it is trivial to undo the propagations done after a lemma introduction by merely truncating the stack.
+This also maintains Invariant 1, making sure the watchlists will always find all unit clauses.

+When a proof with reason deletions is checked under specified DRAT, the algorithm from [@RebolaCruz2018] is required to restore Invariant 1 in the backwards pass.
+The rest of this subsection tries to explain this algorithm.
+An understanding of the latter is not required to understand the contributions in this paper but it is included for completeness.

+Let us now consider a proof with reason deletions.
+A reason deletion means that a clause will be deleted from the formula in the forward pass and re-introduced in the backwards pass.
+This requires adding it to the watchlists and removing it respectively.

-However, when there are reason deletions it is not as simple.
-During the forward pass, when a reason clause is deleted its associated unit literal is unassigned.
+During the forward pass, whenever a reason clause is deleted its associated unit literal is unassigned.
 If this literal was necessary to propagate some other unit, that one may be unassigned as well, and so on.
-All these literals form the cone of influence (see [@RebolaCruz2018]) of the first unit literal and are recorded in the checker, alongside their positions in the trail, and reasons clauses.
+All these literals form the *cone of influence* (see [@RebolaCruz2018]) of the first unit literal and are recorded in the checker, alongside their positions in the trail, and reasons clauses.

-The recorded information can then be used in the backward pass to patch the trail at any step that is a reason deletion, in order for the trail to be exactly as it was during the forward phase.
+The recorded information can then be used in the backward pass to patch the trail at the reason deletions in order for the trail to be exactly as it was during the forward phase.
 The tricky part here is to correctly restore the watch invariant in all affected clauses.

 When a reason deletion is processed during the backwards phase, each literal in the cone will be reintroduced into the trail at the recorded position.
 This is